Robō no Fujii

 (路傍のフジイ, Robō no Fujii) is a Japanese manga series written and illustrated by Kurao Nabe.
 It has been serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits since May 2023.

+Plot

+Tanaka is an office worker who is single and likes to compare himself to others since he feels anxious about his future.
+He eventually notices Fujii, a colleague who is 40-years-old, single, and has a dull appearance.
+Tanaka initially thinks that he is better than Fujii, but after getting to know him, he begins to realize that there may be more to him than his dull appearance.

 Publication

 Written and illustrated by Kurao Nabe, Robō no Fujii started in Shogakukan's seinen manga magazine Weekly Big Comic Spirits on May 15, 2023.
 Shogakukan has collected its chapters into individual tankōbon volumes, with the first one released on October 30, 2023.
-As of August 29, 2025, five volumes have been released.
+As of February 27, 2026, six volumes have been released.